 On the other hand, you could argue that a younger fighter has a lot more to learn.
 There are still many techniques he* has to master.
-On top of that the fighter also has to develop his own fighting style, his game.
+On top of that, the fighter also has to develop his own fighting style, his game.
 He will spend more time sparring, to get used to fighting as compared to a seasoned fighter.
 When lifting weights, the athlete will compromise this development for a part.
-It’s not that the weightlifting sessions take up that much time, but the recovery afterwards does.
-During this recovery it's best to minimize strenuous activity to avoid injuries.
+It’s not that the weightlifting sessions take up that much time, but the recovery afterward does.
+During this recovery, it's best to minimize strenuous activity to avoid injuries.

 The seasoned fighter has developed a game that he masters.
 He has his favorite techniques and fighting style that he is familiar with.
 This does not mean that he won’t be doing any technical training or sparring at all, but we could say he needs less than the rookie.
 This, in turn, clears up time to spend on strength and conditioning.
 However, strength and conditioning does not necessarily involve weightlifting, but it can.

 Examples of fighters who have stated to spar little to none, partly because of the attained experience in fighting they already have, are Donald Cerrone, Robbie Lawler and Matt Mitrione.
 For these fighters, experience diminishes the need for certain types of training, which clears up time for other types of training.
 Weight training for example.

 The weight class in which an MMA fighter operates, determines for a big part whether there is room for lifting weights in the fighters’ training regime, or not.